Shahid718/Programming-Phase-field-in-Fortran/model_B/cahn_hilliard/README.md

 ```
 ### **Initial microstructure**

-The section implements the initial microsturucture. `call random_number ( r )` is a subroutine to store the random numbers in a 2 dimensional variable `r`
+The section performs the initial microsturucture. `call random_number ( r )` is a subroutine to store the random numbers in a 2 dimensional variable `r`

 ```Fortran
   !--- initial microstructure